fbpx

 No safety rating

-As of December 2022, the McLaren GT has not been crash-tested by independent safety authority, Euro NCAP.
-Having to buy a few GTs for testing would probably blow Euro NCAP’s budget for the whole year, so it’s unlikely to ever happen.
+As of August 2025, the McLaren GTS has not been crash-tested by independent safety authority, Euro NCAP.
+Having to buy a few McLaren supercars for testing would probably blow Euro NCAP’s budget for the whole year, so it’s unlikely to ever happen.

 Eco rating